Rosscarrock: Demographics

 Residents in this community had a median household income of $65,633 in 2016, and there were 27.6% low income residents living in the neighbourhood.
 As of 2016, 37% of the residents were immigrants.
 A proportion of 53.3% of the buildings were condominiums or apartments, and 65.8% of the housing was used for renting.

+Crime

 Education

-The community is served by Ernest Manning High and Rosscarrock Elementary public schools, as well as by St. Michael Elementary & Junior High (Catholic, Late French Immersion, International Baccalaureate).
+The community is served by Rosscarrock Elementary public school, as well as by St. Michael Elementary & Junior High (Catholic, Late French Immersion, International Baccalaureate).